maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

     .. figure:: figures/meg-operationprotocol/heater.png
         :alt: Heater Button Image
         :align: center
+        :scale: 40%

-        Heater Button.
+        Heater Button

     - Prepare bedsheets and pillowcases
-    - Clinical Tape is usually stored in the drawers inside the plastic furniture piece inside the MSR
+    - Clinical Tape is usually stored in the drawers inside the plastic drawers inside the MSR
         - or/also in the top right wooden drawer outside the MSR, on the right side of the `Stimulus computer`
     - Prepare 12 pieces of tape, those will be used to set the `HPI coils` on the participant's head

 #.
 Marker box check:
     - Ensure that the `Marker Box` found inside the MSR has enough battery
         - Power up the `Marker Box` by flipping the `Power` switch up
-        - If there is enough battery, the red led 'Low batt' should go on for a second and then back off
+        - If there is enough battery, the red LED 'Low batt' should go on for a second and then back off
-        - If there is not enough battery, the red led 'Low batt' is either on all the time or never comes on for a second as previously
+        - If there is not enough battery, the red LED 'Low batt' is either on all the time or never comes on for a second as previously
             - In this case, change the batteries of the Box, recharged batteries are available under the `Stimulus` computer

     .. figure:: figures/meg-operationprotocol/Marker_box_power.png
         :alt: Trigger Box
         :align: center
+        :scale: 60%

+        Marker box power indicator

     - Uncoil the five HPI marker coils that are linked to the `Marker Box`